sroucheray/bootscope/README.md

 Bootscope
 =============
 Declarative module loader based on web page features.

 Why Bootscope ?
 ---------------
-Web development trending topics are web apps, but must of my time is still spent developing 'web sites'.
+Web Apps is the trending topic, this is a great paradigm change... but most of my time is still spent developing **web sites**.

-Web sites are very different from web apps.
+*Web sites* are very different from *web apps*.

-Web sites are not uniform and features scattered.
+*Web sites* are not uniform and features scattered.

 Some pages have forms, some have menus, some have widgets, some have no specific features.